 CSH Sustainability School

-Our Spring Sustainability School will run from Monday 24th to Wednesday 26th February 2020 at the Oxford Quaker Meeting House, 43 St Giles', Oxford, OX1 3LW.
+Our Summer Sustainability School will run from Tuesday 9th to Friday 12th June 2020 at the Oxford Quaker Meeting House, 43 St Giles', Oxford, OX1 3LW.
 Join our small group training on specific aspects of sustainability, health and healthcare, in Oxford.
-The three 1-day training courses are for health professionals, educators, students, sustainability and estates managers and others, and can be attended in any combination.
-The 3rd day, on Green Space and Health, is new this spring.
-For any enquiries, or if you find it difficult to afford the training course fee, please contact us.
-To register, please click here.
+The four 1-day training courses are for health professionals, educators, students, sustainability and estates managers and others, and can be attended in any combination.
+The 4th day, on Carbon Footprinting, is new this summer.
+Please hold the dates and we will update this page with details soon.

 "A really great two days which were informative, practical and discursive as well as providing lots of opportunity to hear from and connect with other likeminded and sustainability oriented healthcare professionals, highly recommended"

 All of our training days include a lunch time walk in green space to allow us all to reflect, refresh and connect with others.

 1-day Training course: Leadership skills for sustainability and health

 The Faculty of Public Health (FPH) accredited this activity for 5 CPD credits.

 An interactive course for public health, other health professionals, trainees and healthcare sustainability managers to develop leadership skills for environmental sustainability within and outside the health and care sector.